 - ProHeart-6 – a 6-month injectable heartworm preventative for dogs

 - Heartgard Plus – a monthly chewable heartworm preventative for dogs

 - Trifexis – a monthly tablet that protects dogs from fleas, heartworms and intestinal parasites

 - Revolution – a monthly topical that protects cats from fleas, heartworms, roundworms, hookworms and ear mites

 Be sure to ask us about our recommended tick prevention, too.
-If you have any questions about parasites or keeping your pet protected, call us today at (281)-486-1509.
+If you have any questions about pet parasite prevention, call us today at (281)-486-1509.